Skip to Main Content

 Welcome: Services to Multi-Lingual Communities

-Welcome is a discussion group for Connecticut library staff serving multilingual communities.
-The group is facilitated by Maria Bernier from the Division of Library Development at the Connecticut State Library.
+Welcome is an email discussion group for Connecticut library staff serving multilingual communities.
+The email list is administered by Maria Bernier (email@example.com) from the Division of Library Development at the Connecticut State Library.

 Welcome - Items from the Service Centers